BYLAWS of SKYLINE PTO

 Section 2.06.
 Notice of Meetings.

-A written notice (e.g., flyer, PTO Web site, student handbook, etc.) of each regular meeting shall be provided not less than ten (10) days before the date of the meeting.
+A written notice of each regular meeting shall be provided not less than ten (10) days before the date of the meeting.
 Written notice of a special meeting shall be provided not less than three (3) days before the meeting.

 Section 2.07.
 Quorum.

-A quorum shall consist of fifteen (15) members of the PTO present at a properly called meeting.
+A quorum shall consist of five (5) members of the PTO present at a properly called meeting.
 In the absence of a quorum the membership may not take action.
-In that event, any matter brought before the membership at a meeting at which a quorum is not present shall be discussed and decided by the Board of Directors.

 Section 2.08.
 Presiding Official.